marcboschmatas/ggspark/README.md

 ```

 <img src="man/figures/README-example-1.png" width="100%" /> It has an
-optional `label_fun` parametre that allows to modify the label
+optional `label_fun` parameter that allows to modify the label
 aesthetics (such as rounding, adding percentage or currency suffixes and
 prefixes…).